 The Warning Signs of Bankruptcy: What Creditors Should be Watching For

-Data from The Administrative Office of the U.S. Courts indicates that the overall number of bankruptcy filings have declined over the past few years, which is great news for U.S. creditors.
-Nevertheless, learning that even one customer may be facing bankruptcy is enough to send a creditor into tailspin – especially if that customer makes up a large percentage of the company’s business.
+Learning that a customer may be facing bankruptcy is a huge worry for a creditor, especially if that customer makes up a large percentage of the company’s business.
 What can you do to prepare your company for a client's impending bankruptcy filing?
 What are the warning signs you should be looking for; and what can you do to diminish your company’s risk?

-This article outlines some of the most common signals of a failing company and summarizes a few best practices for minimizing the repercussions for creditors.
+Below are some of the most common signals of a failing company and key best practices for minimizing the repercussions for creditors.

 - There's been a change in payment patterns: i.e. they used to pay on time every 30-35 days but are now paying close to 40-45 days